siffiejoe/lua-amalg/README.md

     ./amalg.lua -o out.lua -a -s main.lua -c

+There is also some compression/decompression support handled via plugins to amalg.
+To select a transformation us the `-z` option.
+Multiple compression/transformation steps are possible, and they are executed in the given order.
+The necessary decompression code is embedded in the result and executed automatically.

+    ./amalg.lua -o out.lua -s main.lua -c -z luac -z zlib

 That's it.
 For further info consult the source (there's a nice [annotated HTML file][6] rendered with [Docco][7] on the GitHub pages).
 Have fun!